 The National Forest Foundation commissioned the artwork as part of the Lake Tahoe West Restoration Partnership, a collaborative effort to restore the resilience of forests, watersheds, and communities on the west shore of Lake Tahoe.

-We expect Reading Forest to be on display in summer 2021 at a site, to be determined, near South Lake Tahoe, California.
+We expect Reading Forest to be on display in summer 2021 at the Taylor Creek Visitor Center, near South Lake Tahoe, California.